Source: https://bit.ly/2IcZud5 Photo: Rick Goldwaser CCL: https://bit.ly/1ryPA8o

 Bristlecone Pine Distribution, Habitat, and Ecology

-Of great interest to those who appreciate the resourcefulness and tenacity of Nature remains the habitat of the astonishing Bristlecone Pine.
-That’s due to one particularly amazing fact common to all specimens.
-That’s that the trees live only on a few remote, dry mountaintops located in six states in the United States, in North America.
+Of great interest to those observers who appreciate the resourcefulness and tenacity of Nature remains the habitat that the astonishing Bristlecone Pine evolved as indigenous to.
+That’s due to yet one more particularly amazing fact common to all three varieties of the highly unique plant.

-Further, one more astounding fact remains to make these trees true marvels of Nature.
-That’s due to the fact that, given their incredibly great density, dead trees can remain standing for centuries.
-Finally, most surviving individual trees now reside within the confines of National Parks and thus enjoy a certain amount of protection.
+That’s due to the truth that, given their incredibly great density, dead trees frequently remain standing for centuries after their demise!
+Thankfully, most recognized surviving individual trees now reside within the confines of several National Parks and thus enjoy a certain amount of protection.

 Species Sharing Its Range